Cornelis van der Meulen: Life

 He was born in Dortrecht where he was baptized on 5 September 1642.
 His parents were Cornelis Adriaensz. van der Meulen, a cloth maker, and Helena Gijsbrecht van der Spiegel.
 In the late 1650s, he was a pupil of Samuel van Hoogstraten in his hometown.
 Samuel van Hoogstraten was a painter who practised in many genres and had been a pupil of Rembrandt.
 Van Hoogstraten set van der Meulen in the direction of the painting of trompe-l'œil still lifes.

 It is possible that he traveled to Italy and spent time in Rome since his Vanitas still life (Sotheby's sale of 10 May 2019, London, lot 287) includes a statuette of Saint Susanna, which is based on a sculpture by the Flemish sculptor François Duquesnoy.
 As this sculpture was located on the altar of Santa Maria di Loreto, Rome and was little known until the 18th century, it seems probable that van der Meulen can only have known the statuette if he had seen it personally in Rome.

 He probably arrived in Stockholm some time in the first half of 1678.
 In the next year he appeared as a member on the register of the Stockholm painters' guild.
 He painted vanitas still lifes and a still lifes with musical instruments for Ericsberg Palace in Sodermanland.
+The Swedish still life painter Christian von Thum is mentioned as his master in some sources.
 In 1683 he was commissioned to assist with the decoration of Drottningholm Palace, the private residence of the Swedish royal family.

 He died in Stockholm where he was buried on 5 January 1692.